PetrusJKruger/HR_DataStructures_CSharp/HR_DataStructure_Tutorials.md

     * BSTs are also better for very small datasets (< 20 items).
     * https://www.geeksforgeeks.org/advantages-of-bst-over-hash-table/
     * https://www.quora.com/When-should-I-use-a-binary-search-tree-over-a-hash-map
+# Heaps
+* Special type of Tree - all items are in specific order
+* Think of a sorted tree.
+* The are also called priority queues
 # Tries
 * https://www.hackerearth.com/practice/data-structures/advanced-data-structures/trie-keyword-tree/tutorial/
   * You need to understand Tree Traversal to work well with tries